zach0909-zz/url_crawler/README.md

 This application will find all the urls on a given webpage.
 Just start up a laravel server and run the migrations.

-Then, to input the url that you would like to crawl, go to `/urlCrawler/public/links/create`
+Then, to input the WHOLE url (including http://www) that you would like to crawl, go to `/urlCrawler/public/links/create`

 And watch the magic unfold!